fusonic/php-http-kernel-extensions/README.md

   this case).
 - Route parameters will always override query parameters or request body values with the same name.
 - After deserializing the request to an object, validation will take place.
-- A `BadRequestHttpException` will be thrown when the request or rather the resulting object is invalid according to the Symfony Validation, the request body can't be deserialized, it contains invalid JSON or the hierarchy levels of the request body of exceed 512.
+- A `BadRequestHttpException` will be thrown when
+  - the resulting DTO object is invalid according to Symfony Validation
+  - the request body can't be deserialized
+  - the request contains invalid JSON
+  - the request contains valid JSON but the hierarchy levels exceeds 512
 - If you are using the [ConstraintViolationErrorHandler](src/ErrorHandler/ConstraintViolationErrorHandler.php) error handler, a
   [ConstraintViolationException](src/Exception/ConstraintViolationException.php) will be thrown if the validation of your object fails.
 You can also implement your own handler by implementing the [ErrorHandlerInterface](src/ErrorHandler/ErrorHandlerInterface.php).
-- Currently, only JSON is supported as payload format and the payload is only taken from the requests body.
+- Depending on the given content type it will either parse the request body as a regular form or parse the content as JSON if the content type is set accordingly.

 ### How to use?